uber/prototool/docs/README.md

 [![MIT License][mit-img]][mit] [![GitHub Release][release-img]][release] [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov] [![Docker Image][docker-img]][docker] [![Homebrew Package][homebrew-img]][homebrew] [![AUR Package][aur-img]][aur]

+**New: v1.4.0**

+The v1.4.0 release contains many additions and improvements, including:

+- A new [V2 Style Guide](../style) and matching lint group containing 39 new lint rules over our V1 Style Guide that helps with producing consistent, maintainable Protobuf definitions.
+- A new [breaking change detector](breaking.md) that checks for breaking changes on a per-package basis, either against git branches or tags, or a file with your previously saved state.
+- A new [descriptor-set command](#prototool-descriptor-set) to produce `FileDescriptorSets` for external tools or for manual JSON queries with `jq`.
+- A new [maintained Docker image](docker.md) to provide a consistent environment for common Protobuf plugins.
+- Granular control over the [protoc cache](protoc.md).
+- TLS and unix domain socket support for [grpc](grpc.md).

+**See [CHANGELOG.md](../CHANGELOG.md) for full details.**

 [Protobuf](https://developers.google.com/protocol-buffers) is one of the best interface description languages out there - it's widely adopted, and after over 15 years of use, it's practically bulletproof.
 However, working with Protobuf and maintaining consistency across your Protobuf files